nopnop2002/esp-idf-ftpClient/README.md

 storage0,  data, spiffs, ,        0x70000,  ---> This is for SPIFFS file system
 storage1,  data, fat,    ,        0x70000,  ---> This is for FAT file system
 ```

-Never use both at the same time.
-You can delete file systems that you don't use.

 # Configuration